Celeriac mash has the most incredible flavour and makes for a wonderful alternative mashed side dish for everything from stew to fish.

 You will notice that it is not starchy like a potato.
 Simply cut it up into evenly sized cubes and off you go.

-The first and most important thing to mention is that you should not attempt to put your celeriac through a potato ricer.
+No, you should not attempt to put your celeriac through a potato ricer.

 It just does not work, the cell structure of the vegetable is very different from a potato.
 Grab yourself an old-school potato masher and go for smashed celeriac rather than a smooth puree.

 Texture-wise it results in a much wetter mash than potato which is fluffy.
-This is much more akin to swede (or rutabaga) mash.

 - 1 Sprig Rosemary